 “Focused on Sustainable Solutions is an appropriate title for our second CSR Report, as we are committed to finding sustainable solutions that benefit our employees, our franchisees, our communities and our planet,” said Karen Raskopf, Dunkin’ Brands’ Chief Communications Officer and Co-chair of The Dunkin’ Donuts & Baskin-Robbins Community Foundation.
 “We are proud of our achievements, such as providing more better-for-you menu choices for our guests, announcing plans to source cage-free eggs, and providing our franchisees with tools to improve energy efficiency, while recognizing that there remains much more for us to do.
 This report represents our recent progress, the challenges ahead, and our pledge to continue to address the social and environmental issues that face our business.”

 To download / read Focused on Sustainable Solutions, or to learn more about Dunkin’ Brands’ CSR initiatives, please visit http://news.dunkinbrands.com/content/default.aspx?NewsAreaId=26&__EventTarget=PageIndex&__EVENTARGUMENT=6

 About Dunkin' Brands

 With more than 18,000 points of distribution in nearly 60 countries worldwide, Dunkin' Brands Group, Inc. (Nasdaq: DNKN) is one of the world's leading franchisors of quick service restaurants (QSR) serving hot and cold coffee and baked goods, as well as hard-serve ice cream.
-At the end of fiscal 2013, Dunkin' Brands' nearly 100 percent franchised business model included nearly 11,000 Dunkin' Donuts restaurants and 7,300 Baskin-Robbins restaurants.
+At the end of Q3 2014, Dunkin' Brands' nearly 100 percent franchised business model included more than 11,000 Dunkin' Donuts restaurants and more than 7,400 Baskin-Robbins restaurants.
 Dunkin' Brands Group, Inc. is headquartered in Canton, Mass.